sytzez/secret-sint/README.md

 These are the source files involved with displaying and mutating *groups* (DSL), showing the processes and technologies used across the whole stack.

 At every significant step, the behavior is tested at the appropriate level using specs.
+The specs are linked next to the source files.

 Parallel series of source files exist for dealing with *users*, *invitations*, *wishlists* and *present statuses*.